Aerial survey view of Pilot Knob Cemetery (Witch Child Grave)Aerial survey · USDA NAIP · public domain

 The Witch Child of Pilot's Knob is among the most-circulated grave legends in the Kentucky online folklore space.
 Its standard form holds that five-year-old Mary Evelyn Ford and her mother were burned at the stake for witchcraft in the early 1900s.
 The mother's body, the legend says, was carried away and buried in an unknown location; the child was buried in a steel-lined grave covered with rock and concrete and surrounded by an iron-cross fence to prevent her spirit from escaping.

 The legend is not historically accurate.
-Mary Evelyn Ford's death certificate records death by peritonitis on May 31, 1915.
+Mary Evelyn Ford's death certificate records death by peritonitis on May 31, 1916 (she was born May 9, 1911).
 Her mother, Mary Rebecca Davis Ford, is buried in the same cemetery, having died in 1955 after outliving her husband and at least two of her children.

 Despite this, the legend draws regular visitors to the grave.
 Reports include a "Watcher" figure said to follow visitors out of the cemetery, crosses appearing in trees above the grave, and the apparition of a small girl in a scorched white dress.
 The Shadowlands narrative escalates the legend with detailed instructions to never lie on the grave alone.
 Hauntbound presents these reports as community folklore and not as documented phenomena; the underlying site is a family cemetery where real children, including Mary Evelyn, are buried.